 Keeping Your Pets Safe During the Holiday Season

-For many pet parents, the holidays are just as much for the pest in the household as they are for the humans.
-But because pets can be mischievous from time to time, here are a few tips to keep them safe during this holiday season:
+pest in the household as they are for the humans.
+But because pets can be mischievous from time

 · Christmas Trees: Make sure your Christmas tree is anchored securely so that it dies not tip over, and avoid decorations that might entice your pets to play with the tree.
 This is especially true for cats, who like to play with the ornaments and in particular, tinsel, which can easily cause a choking hazard for them.
 Dogs should also be supervised carefully around the tree, as some find the ornaments a fun, new “toy”, and may decide to chew on them, which could cause a stomach obstruction.
 And if you have a live tree, please remember that the water can be harmful to pets, as it often contains fertilizer or is full of bacteria.